-The subject will include a discussion of failures of the multilateral trading system to address international competition law problems, options to regulate competition law in the World Trade Organization and through other means.
-Contemporary issues driving new initiatives such as the Trans-Pacific Partnership, Transatlantic Trade and Investment Partnership and the Regional Comprehensive Economic Partnership will be discussed.
+The course will cover the interface between international trade and competition policy, and include a discussion of the various initiatives to address international competition law problems, and options to regulate competition law in the World Trade Organization and through other means.
+Contemporary issues driving new initiatives to reform the World Trade Organisation, the Comprehensive and Progressive Trans-Pacific Partnership, Transatlantic Trade and Investment Partnership and the Regional Comprehensive Economic Partnership will be discussed.

 Principal topics include: